I will be eating cucumbers from my garden soon.

 The cucumbers on the plant from seed have bigger cucumbers growing on it as well.

 The leaves are huge.
-They are about a foot wide so I’ve scooted other plants over by the cucumber plant so the big leaves will help shade them from the sun.
+They are about a foot wide.
+I’ve scooted other plants over by the cucumber plant so the big leaves will help shade them from the sun.

 The peppers are quite tasty too.
 They’re not hot peppers, thank goodness.